dann1/one-deploy/arch_single_local.md

 ## OpenNebula Front-end & Services

-The Ansible playbook installs a complete suite of OpenNebula services including the base daemons (oned and scheduler), the OpenNebula Flow and Gate services and Sunstone Web-UI.
-You can just select the OpenNebula version to install and a pick a password for oneadmin
+The Ansible playbook installs a complete suite of OpenNebula services including the base daemons (`oned` and scheduler), the OpenNebula Flow and Gate services and Sunstone Web-UI.
+You can just select the OpenNebula version to install and pick a password for the `oneadmin` user.

 ```yaml
 all: